First-order (coarse) correlated equilibria in non-concave games: Introduction

+Here, $q$ can be the (negative) distance to equilibrium, welfare in a mechanism, or revenue in an auction.
+It is in this manner that we obtain an extension of the usual primal-dual framework for price of anarchy analysis.
+Moreover, the last part of the statement implies that, if the gradient field $\nabla h : x \mapsto (\proj{\tc{X_i}{x_i}}{\nabla_i h(x)})_{i \in N}$ fails to be tangent (and thus, fails to be continuous at the boundary!), we may instead leverage the bound on the expectation of $q$ via the continuous curve if $q$ is sufficiently smooth. \emph{This allows us to both leverage non-tangential $h$ for the analysis of self play, and to eliminate the combinatorial constant in Theorem \ref{thm:main} in equilibrium analysis.}

-In Section \ref{sec:duality}, we focus on equilibrium analysis.
-Our goal here is to determine how equilibrium can be reasoned about.
-Towards this end, we adapt in Section \ref{sec:lyapunov} the usual primal-dual framework for equilibrium analysis, bounding the expectation of a quantity defined over the set of outcomes (e.g. welfare, distance to an equilibrium) for our equilibrium concepts.
-Our observation is that for a primal problem which seeks a best or worst-case correlated equilibrium, a dual solution provides information on the gradient dynamics of the game.
+In Section \ref{sec:interpret}, we observe that for a primal problem which seeks a best or worst-case correlated equilibrium, a dual solution provides information on the gradient dynamics of the game.
 In particular, if the primal problem maximizes expected worst-case distance to an equilibrium and there exists a dual solution of value $0$, the solution is a Lyapunov function by its usual definition.
 For correlated equilibrium, the dual problem is instead that of a vector field fit problem, searching for a linear or conical combination of vector fields in $F$ which are well-aligned with the utility gradients.

 Finally, in Section \ref{sec:normal-form} we look at how first-order local equilibria look like for continuous extensions of normal form games.
 Here, we find an interesting equivalence result.